-Will debris/targets be generated from demolition training? (anything above .50cal "small arms") Unit will need to complete an Ammunition, Explosives, Dangerous Articles (AFDA) Appointment Letter prior to arr
+Will debris/targets be generated from demolition training? (anything above .50cal "small arms")

 Unit will need to complete an Ammunition, Explosives, Dangerous Articles (AEDA) Appointment Letter prior to arrival at FWVA (Attachment 1).
 Debris from these training events will need unit to provide a Defense Logistics Agency Inert Certification/Verification (Cert/Vert) prior to being hauled out of the range complex (Attachment 2).
 The AEDA authorizes the "cert/vert".
 AEDA shall be submitted to Range Safety prior to arrival at FWVA.